HERE IS YOUR NEW ULTIMATE SAFER SEX GUIDE.

-PEP should be used only in emergency situations and must be started within 72 hours after a recent possible exposure to HIV.
-If you think you’ve recently been exposed to HIV during sex or through sharing needles and works to prepare drugs or if you’ve been sexually assaulted, talk to your health care provider or an emergency room doctor about PEP right away.
+PEP should be used only in emergencies and must be started within 72 hours after a recent possible exposure to HIV.
+If you think you’ve recently been exposed to HIV during sex or through sharing needles and works to prepare drugs, or if you’ve been sexually assaulted, talk to your health care provider or an emergency room doctor about PEP right away.

 It is not a substitute for regular use of other proven HIV prevention methods, such as pre-exposure prophylaxis (PrEP), which means taking HIV medicines daily to lower your chance of getting infected; using condoms the right way every time you have sex; and using only your own new, sterile needles and works every time you inject.

 PEP is effective, but not 100%, so you should continue to use condoms with sex partners and safe injection practices while taking PEP.
 These strategies can protect you from being exposed to HIV again and reduce the chances of transmitting HIV to others if you become infected while on PEP.

 Not having sex at all is the only 100% way to be sure never to contract a sexually transmitted illness.
 This is a very viable alternative for those who want a guarantee from any person or product.